malcolm-kee/malcolm-kee/workshops/react-testing/01-introduction/introduction.md

 ---
 title: Introduction
-description: 'Why write tests for React applications and objectives of the workshop.'
+description: Why write tests for React applications and objectives of the workshop.
 date: '2020-01-24'
 updated_at: '2020-02-24'
 objectives: